daniel5151/choochoos/docs/k1/kernel.md

 ### Handling Syscalls

 `handle_syscall` switches on the syscall number, calling the corresponing method on the `Kernel` instance.
-The user's stack pointer is case to a `SwiUserStack*`, which allows the user's registers (and the rest of their stack) to be read by our C++ code.
+The user's stack pointer is cast to a `SwiUserStack*`, which allows the user's registers (and the rest of their stack) to be read by our C++ code.
 This allows us to pass parameters to our C++ syscall handlers.
 Let's enumerate the handlers:

 - `MyTid()` returns the kernel's `current_tid`, which is updated to the most recent Tid whenever as task is activated.
 - `Create(priority, function)` determines the lowest free Tid, and constructs a task descriptor in `tasks[tid]`.
 The task descriptor is assigned a stack pointer, and the user stack is initialized by casting the stack pointer to a `FreshUserStack*`, and writing to that struct's fields.
 Notably, we write `stack->lr = (void*)User::Exit`, which sets the return address of `function` to be the `Exit()` syscall, allowing the user to omit the final `Exit()`.
 The task's `parent_tid` is the current value of `MyTid()`.